jphall663/GWU_rml/README.md

 5. Change directories into the cloned repository: `$ cd GWU_rml`

 6. Create a Python 3.6 virtual environment: `$ virtualenv -p /path/to/anaconda3/bin/python3.6 env_rml` (`/path/to/anaconda3/bin/python3.6` is not a real path.
 You must replace it with the path to `python3.6` on your system.
 For Windows users this is often in the `Anaconda3/Scripts` directory.
-If you get stuck, try these links: [Pip and Virtualenv on Windows](https://programwithus.com/learn-to-code/Pip-and-virtualenv-on-Windows/), [Mac Setup: Virtualenv](https://sourabhbajaj.com/mac-setup/Python/virtualenv.html). )

 7. Activate the virtual environment: `$ source env_rml/bin/activate`